Have you encountered an error screen with the title "Unable to submit form"? It would look like this:

 - The form was set up with an

 actionattribute pointing to a Formspree URL that contains an email address.
 For example:

 action URL contains only an email for identification, Formspree needs additional information contained in the "referer" header to identify the form.
 These email-based URLs were the original way to integrate with Formspree.
 Today we've moved to using a form ID in the URL so we no longer rely on the "referer" header.

-If you are using a form that has an action attribute like
+As the form owner, if you are using an action attribute like

 If you would like to transfer your existing submissions over to your new form, please submit a request to our support team and we can take care of it for you.

-- If you are testing via opening it in a browser as a static HTML file in your computer's filesystem.
-In this case its URL will not start with
+- You may encounter this error when testing locally by opening an HTML file directly in your browser.
+In this case its URL will start with

 https://.
 This will not work because browsers don't treat these pages as normal web resources.
 Specifically, they don't send the "referer" header.
 Try running a local web server to host your form page.
 If you're on Mac or Linux, you can launch a web server by typing the following command on your terminal application: